Publication

 Abstract

 Nearest Neighbour (NN) propensity score (PS) matching methods are commonly used in pharmacoepidemiology to estimate treatment response using observational data.
 Unfortunately, there is limited evidence on the optimal approach for accurately estimating binary treatment response and, more so, to estimate its variance.
 Bootstrapping, although commonly used to accurately estimate variance, is rarely used together with PS matching.
-In this Monte Carlo simulation-based study, we examined the performance of bootstrapping used in conjunction with PS matching, as opposed to diferent NN matching techniques, on a simulated dataset exhibiting varying levels of real world complexity.
+In this Monte Carlo simulation-based study, we examined the performance of bootstrapping used in conjunction with PS matching, as opposed to different NN matching techniques, on a simulated dataset exhibiting varying levels of real world complexity.
 Thus, an experimental design was set up that independently varied the proportion of patients treated, the proportion of outcomes censored and the amount of PS matches used.
 Simulation results were externally validated on a real observational dataset obtained from the Belgian Cancer Registry.
 We found all investigated PS methods to be stable and concordant, with k-NN matching to be optimally dealing with the censoring problem, typically present in chronic cancer-related datasets, whilst being the least computationally expensive.
-In contrast, bootstrapping used in conjunction with PS matching, being the most computationally expensive, only showed superior results in small patient populations with long-term largely unobserved treatment efects.
+In contrast, bootstrapping used in conjunction with PS matching, being the most computationally expensive, only showed superior results in small patient populations with long-term largely unobserved treatment effects.

 Research Projects